MrOtherGuy/fx-autoconfig/readme.md

 Copy the contents of the folder "profile" (not the folder itself) to the Firefox profile folder that you want to modify.
 If the profile already has a `chrome` folder (for userChrome.css or userContent.css) then the chrome folders should merge.
 Otherwise the chrome folder will be created.
 You should end up with `chrome` folder in the profile root, and three folders inside it - JS, resources and utils.

-There will be two files in the `chrome/utils/` folder:
+There will be three files in the `chrome/utils/` folder:

 * `chrome.manifest` - registers file paths to chrome:// protocol
 * `boot.jsm` - implements user-script loading logic
+* `fs.jsm` - implements filesystem-related functions - `boot.jsm` uses this file internally.

 ## Deleting startup-cache